Ask Ann Landers: The Ruth Crowley years (1943–1947, 1952–1955)

 The creator of the "Ann Landers" pseudonym was Ruth Crowley, a Chicago nurse who had been writing a child-care column for the Chicago Sun newspaper since 1941.
-On March 29, 1943, Crowly began writing a second column in which she gave advice.
+On March 29, 1943, Crowley began writing a second column in which she gave advice.
 She used the name "Ann Landers", taken from a family friend Bill Landers, so as not to confuse the two columns.
 Unlike her eventual successor Esther Lederer, Crowley kept her identity as Landers secret, even enjoining her children to help her keep it quiet.
 Crowley took a three-year break from writing the column from 1948 until 1951.
 After 1951, she continued the column for the Chicago Sun-Times which had begun to syndicate it to 26 other newspapers.
 Crowley continued to write the column until her death, at 48, on July 20, 1955.
 In all, she spent a total of nine years writing advice as "Ann Landers".
-She also was featured on the 1953–1955 DuMont Television Network series All About Baby.
+She also was featured as the host (billed under her real name) of the 1953–1955 DuMont Television Network informational daytime series All About Baby.

 In the three-month period after Crowley's death, various writers, including Connie Chancellor, took over the column.